-GICJ participated with ISU MPRIMI and EAFORD in organising a side event entitled “Role of Foreign Actors” at the Thirty-Seventh Session of the UN Human Rights Council.
+GICJ participated with ISU MPRIMI in organising a side event entitled “Role of Foreign Actors” at the Thirty-Seventh Session of the UN Human Rights Council.
 The event took place from 12h00 to 13h00 on 8 March, 2018 in Rm XXV at the Palais des Nations, Geneva, Switzerland.

 Foreign actors are increasingly transforming the Middle East.
 Historical fault lines and simmering conflicts between local communities are exacerbated by outside actors.
 These State actors pitch segments of the same society against each other, often dividing societies into proxy militias that prolong conflict.
 The debate on the role of foreign actors in the region is long overdue.
 This event will offer cutting edge insight into this emergency.

 Mr. Ahmed Al Quraishi: Researcher and writer.
 As a journalist, he has worked extensively in Iraq, Pakistan, Lebanon, Syria, and the Gulf region over the past 24 years.
 He is currently associated with in independent, Islamabad-based think tank (projectpakistan21.org).

 Dr. Tarek Chindeb: PHD in, and prof. of International Criminal Law, Lawyer since 1999, member of the Council Directors of the International Union of Jurists.